k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Add Permission Groups Mapping to the TDM

-The TDM GUI application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
+The TDM Portal application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logs in to the Fabric Web Framework and **Fabric authenticates the user**.
-The TDM GUI application gets the **user id** and the user's **Fabric roles** from the user's session and **identifies the user type (Permission Group) by their Fabric roles**.
+The TDM Portal gets the **user id** and the user's **Fabric roles** from the user's session and **identifies the user type (Permission Group) by their Fabric roles**.

 The mapping of each Fabric role to a TDM Permission Group is done by the [Permission Groups Mapping](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md) TDM window and is kept in [permission_groups_mapping TDM DB table](/articles/TDM/tdm_architecture/02_tdm_database.md#permission_groups_mapping).

-After installing the TDM, the admin user must [log in to the TDM GUI](/articles/TDM/tdm_gui/01_tdm_gui_overview.md#tdm-gui---login), open the [Permission Groups Mapping window](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md) and define the Permission Group mapping of each user's group (= Fabric role).
-This process is done in order to enable the TDM users to work properly on the TDM GUI, based on their Permission Groups.
+After installing the TDM, the admin user must [log in to the TDM Portal](/articles/TDM/tdm_gui/01_tdm_gui_overview.md#tdm-gui---login), open the [Permission Groups Mapping window](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md) and define the Permission Group mapping of each user's group (= Fabric role).
+This process is done in order to enable the TDM users to work properly on the TDM Portal, based on their Permission Groups.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](02_tdmdb_general_parameters.md)